Wisconsin GOP legislation eases corporate tax break rules

 WEDC officials played a key role in persuading Foxconn Technology Group to build a huge flat-screen plant in Mount Pleasant.
 The agency administers an unprecedented $3 billion state incentives package that Walker and Republican lawmakers created for the manufacturer.
 Walker has promised that if Foxconn doesn’t create jobs it won’t receive state tax credits.

-“Under Republican control, the WEDC has been plagued by scandals, mismanagement and under-performance,” Senate Majority Leader Jennifer Shilling said in a statement.
+“Under Republican control, the WEDC has been plagued by scandals, mismanagement and under-performance,” Senate Minority Leader Jennifer Shilling said in a statement.
 “The last thing that agency needs is less accountability measures.”

 The WEDC provisions are tucked into a wide-ranging package of legislation that also restricts early in-person voting to the two weeks before an election, prevents Evers from withdrawing from a multistate lawsuit challenging federal health care reform laws and eliminates the state Justice Department’s solicitor general office.

-Note: This story has been corrected to reflect that Shilling is the minority leader, not the majority leader.